f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 FBX, DAE, OFF, DXF, X and 3MF file formats rely on [Assimp](https://github.com/assimp/assimp) library.
 It comes with some known limitations:

 - PBR materials are not supported for FBX file format.
-- Complex animations are not working very well with Assimp 5.1, it's recommended to use Assimp 5.0 for this use case.
-- Only one animation can be shown at a time, showing all animations is not supported yet.
 - Some files can be empty, crash, or show artifacts.
 - DXF support is very limited: only files with polylines and 3D faces are displayed.
 - 3MF files may crash at exit (issue in Assimp: https://github.com/assimp/assimp/issues/5328)